Mohamed-Aymn/IEEE-AAST-Alex-SB-Recruitment-form/README.md

 ## Description

-Recruitment form for IEEE AAST Alex SB (Institute Of Electrical and Electronics Engineers Arab Acadamey Student Branch) as it is developed to be a part of IEEE AAST Alex SB website https://ieeeaast.org to compete in annually IEEE acceleration contest in 2022.
+Recruitment form for IEEE AAST Alex SB (Institute Of Electrical and Electronics Engineers Arab Acadamey Student Branch) as it is developed to be a part of IEEE AAST Alex SB website https://ieeeaast.org to compete in an annually IEEE acceleration contest in 2022.

 <details>
 <summary>What is IEEE?</summary>